-All staff that work with or who manage staff who work with, vulnerable groups will undergo the Pembrokeshire Local Safeguarding Children Board (PLSCB) Tier 1 Training.12 Team leaders should keep records of which staff have undertaken training and when, and report this to the Personnel Manager.
+All staff that work with, or who manage staff who work with, vulnerable groups will undergo the Pembrokeshire Local Operational Group (LOG) Safeguarding Board Tier 1 Training.
+Team leaders should keep records of which staff have undertaken training, and when, and report this to the HR Manager.

-The Safeguarding Lead and the Ranger Service Manager will undergo PSCB Tier 2 Training.
+The Safeguarding Lead and the Ranger Service Manager will undergo appropriate child protection/adult protection Tier 2 Training.